melvinsamuel070/MERN_Todo/README.md

 - Use Docker volumes for MongoDB to ensure reliable data persistence.

 ---
+ Here is all about using nginx or anyother form of certicate generation in this nginx and elb was used but in progress
 ## 5. Secure Ingress with SSL
 ### SSL Certificate
 - Use AWS Certificate Manager or Certbot to generate and manage SSL certificates for the ELB.